-See Section 8, Sign Standards
+See Section 7, Sign Standards

-6.6 Accessory Dwelling Unit Standards
+5.3 Accessory Dwelling Unit Standards

-Single-family dwellings constructed and used as accessories to the primary dwelling on the property otherwise commonly known as "mother-in-laws quarters" and "granny flats" shall be either (a) attached to, and designed and constructed as part of the primary structure or attached to a detached building.
-The following will apply:
+Single-family dwellings constructed and used as accessories to the primary dwelling on the property (otherwise commonly known as "mother-in-laws quarters" and "granny flats") shall be either (a) attached to, and designed and constructed as part of the primary structure or (b) located above a detached garage or workshop.
+In no case may any accessory dwelling exceed 850 square feet in living area.